substrate-developer-hub/substrate-contracts-workshop/2/transferring-tokens.md

 Transferring Tokens
 ===

-So at this point, we have a single user which owns all the tokens for the contract.
-However, it's not _really_ a token unless you can transfer them to other people...
+So at this point, we have a single user that owns all the tokens for the contract.
+However, it's not _really_ a useful token unless you can transfer them to other people...

 Let's do that!

 ## The Transfer Function